 Another type of clamp uses a lever to close, rather than a bolt and nut.
 If using this method, adjust the tension before closing the clamp, instead of after.

-ConFlat:
+Clamp assembly using ConFlat o-rings:

 Lay out all the required bolts on a clean surface, and place a small dab of anti-seize lubricant on the start of the threads of each bolt.
+This lubricant both eases assembly and disassembly by preventing “seizing,” i.e. the nut fusing to the bolt either by rusting or cold welding.

 Using a Kimwipe soaked in isopropanol, clean the ConFlat copper gasket and both inner sides (knife edges) of the flange.
 Inspect all surfaces for dust, hairs, wire, etc., and remove any that escape cleaning.